shauryagarg2005/shauryagarg2005/README.md

 You can Follow me on <a href="https://twitter.com/DemonKingSwarn">Twitter</a>, i remain most active there.<br>
 I also have a <a href="https://instagram.com/demonkingswarn">Instagram</a> account where i mostly showcase my art.
 <br>
-I also have two websites which are https://swarnaditya.glitch.me/ & https://demonkingswarn.github.io/, so if you have time then do visit :D
+I also have a portfolio website which is https://swarnaditya.glitch.me/, so if you have time then do visit :D

 <hr>
 :video_game: Currently working on: Confined